orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 &nbsp;
 ## `OnBlockProposalReceived` (method) <!-- tal can finish -->

-> Through the consensus algorithm, a non-leader node receives a proposal for a new block by the leader.
+> Through the consensus algorithm, a non-leader node in the committee receives a proposal for a new block by the leader.

-* Make sure the block height matches the current round, if not, don't actively participate.
+* Wait until deceided if participating in this round or not (`OnNewConsensusRound`).
-* Perform algorithm related checks on the proposal, signature included.
+* Perform algorithm related checks on the proposal
+  * Signature, block height, previous block pair hash pointers.
-* Validate the transactions block (ordering phase) by calling `ConsenusCore.ValidateTransactionsBlock`.
+* Validate the transactions block (ordering phase) by calling `ConsensusBuilder.ValidateTransactionsBlock`.
-* Validate the results block (execution phase) by calling `ConsenusCore.ValidateResultsBlock`.
+* Validate the results block (execution phase) by calling `ConsensusBuilder.ValidateResultsBlock`.
 * Sign both approvals (according to the algo spec) - on hash of the header.
 * Send signed approvals with gossip to the algo of all committee nodes (according to the algo spec).

 &nbsp;
-## `Verifying that a block can commmitted`

-#### Validate that the block pair can be committed
-* Call `ValidateTransactionsBlockConsensus`
-* Call `ValidateResultsBlockConsensus`

-&nbsp;
-## `OnCommitBlock` (method) <!-- tal can finish -->
+## `OnCommitBlockInsideCommittee` (method) <!-- tal can finish -->

-> The consensus algorithm has decided a block proposal can be committed (all nodes, not just committee).
+> The consensus algorithm has decided a block proposal can be committed (performed by committee members)

+* Pass the committed block (including the block proofs) to the block storage by calling `BlockStorage.CommitBlock`.

+## `OnCommitBlockOutsideCommittee` (method) <!-- tal can finish -->
+> Performed by non-committee members that received a block in order to validate that it was committed under consensus.

+#### Check the Transactions Block Header (stateless)
+* Check the block protocol version.
+* Check the virtual chain.
+* Check block height
+  * If the block already exist (block height != last_commited_block block + 1) discard.
+* Check transactions_root_hash
+  * Calculate the merkle root hash of the block's transactions verify the hash in the header.
+* Check metadata hash
+  * Calculate the hash of the block's metadata and verify the hash in the header.

+#### Check the Results Block Header (stateless)
+* Check the block protocol version.
+* Check the virtual chain.
+* Check block height
+  * If the block already exist (block height != last_commited_block block + 1) discard.
+* Check receipts_root_hash
+  * Calculate the merkle root hash of the block's transactions verify the hash in the header.
+* Check state_diff_hash
+  * Calculate the hash of the block's metadata and verify the hash in the header.

+#### Get previously committed block data
+* Get the previously committed block pair data by calling `BlockStorage.GetTransactionsBlockHeader` and `BlockStorage.GetResultsBlockHeader`.
+  * It is recommanded to cache the previously committed block data in order to prevent fetching the data.
+  * If fails or times out, skip this round. - TODOD

+#### Validate that the block is under consensus and can be committed.
+* Validate that the block can be commited under consensus by calling: `AcknowledgeTransactionsBlockConsensus` and `AcknowledgeResultsBlockConsensus`.

-* Pass the committed block to the block storage by calling `BlockStorage.CommitBlock`.
+* Pass the committed block (including the block proofs) to the block storage by calling `BlockStorage.CommitBlock`.

 &nbsp;
 ## `GossipMessageReceived` (method)